ICO vs Venture Capital Funding - Explained

 - Economics, Finance, & Analytics

-When Should Startups Consider Doing an ICO rather than a VC Round of Funding?
+When Should Startups Consider Doing an Initial Coin Offering rather than a VC Round of Funding?

 Initial coin offerings (ICOs) are a relatively recent phenomenon.
 Technology companies, unsatisfied by the traditional routes of securing operational funding, created a method of raising funds without the use of debt funding or venture capital.
 In summary, the company develops a platform through which it will sell its own virtual currency.
 Purchasers of the currency believe that the currency will have significant value once the company’s platform is fully developed and operational.
 The company’s platform will generally offer some form of service or value to the public.
 The coins or tokens issues in the coin offering can be used to purchase value on the company’s platform.
 The number of coins issued by the company are finite (I.e., there is a fixed number sold).
 The coins thus rise in value as the total value of the company and its services rises.
 Investors seek to purchase and hold the coins, as they represent some percentage of the company’s total productivity.
 Basically, the company is selling an asset indirectly.
 The coin is a speculative asset (it has a perceived value) that may ultimately represent actual value on the company’s platform.
 If the company’s platform never fully develops, the coins will have little or no value.